RedGenesis/Web3-App/README.md

 # Web3-App

-This project was created using React and the web3.js API.\
+This project was created using React and the web3.js library.\
 It allows the user to connect their MetaMask wallet and then click on a button to send ETH.

 ## Install instructions